(P.S. this photo is of Elizabeth training a gelding in Penang, Malaysia)

 Our other interests are centred around inequality and inequality of opportunity hence our study of economic development at university.
 We have great faith in science, engineering and technology to problem-solve wide-scale, and in self-reflection and self-awareness to improve one's own life.
 In terms of less grandiose thinking, our interests include tea (obviously!), travel (obviously!) and photography & horses too.

 How do we give back?
-Apart from helping our families in the same ways we are lucky our families always look out for us, we find a good portion of our time each week, each month, is spent on advising friends we meet around the world on their hopes and ambitions.
+Apart from helping our families like we all try to do, in the same ways we are lucky our families always look out for us, we find a good portion of our time each week, each month, is spent on advising friends we meet around the world on their hopes and ambitions.
 Whether it's a starting a bakery in India, a catering company in Wales or the hundreds of hours of conversation with everyone we meet who just has an idea in their head...we try to help as many people as we can in this way.
 It's a mix of 25% life-coaching and 75% helping people start up businesses.
-Owning one's own business, when it eventually can pay the bills, is a liberating experience.
+Owning one's own business is a liberating experience.

 Elizabeth is our writer.